Guidance

 Membership is reviewed every 2 years.

-Site managers have the delegated responsibility of establishing and maintaining the care and protection resource panel.
+Site managers have the delegated responsibility to establish and maintain the care and protection resource panel.

-A senior Oranga Tamariki person should act as a liaison to maintain relationships and processes.
+A senior Oranga Tamariki kaimahi from each site must be appointed and be responsible for acting as a liaison to maintain relationships and processes.

 Social workers are required to consult with the care and protection resource panel as soon as practicable after starting an investigation or child and family assessment.
 Social workers can also consult with the panel on other cases if the social worker thinks it will be helpful.